mich598/GameJam-2026/README.md

 The two minigames have been included as seperate extensions should the player choose to play them individually.
 Jai_minigame is the geometric reasoning game while Lemon Matching Minigame is the card based memory style matching game.

 ## How to run
-1. Download the folder Final_Submission and extract to your local disk
+1. Download and extract to your local disk
+2. Open the Final_Submission directory.
+This is where the main game is held.
-2. Ensure you have the Live Server Extension downloaded for VS code
+3. Ensure you have the Live Server Extension downloaded for VS code
-3. Open "index.html"
+4. Open "index.html"
-4. Press "Go live" at the bottom right corner and enjoy
+5. Press "Go live" at the bottom right corner and enjoy